How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 disableBgImageOnAlpha: true,

-AMP is a technique for displaying web content quickly.
+AMP is a technique used to display web content faster.

 options: {